awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 $ aws lambda delete-layer-version --layer-name my-layer --version-number 1
 ```

 When you delete a layer version, you can no longer configure functions to use it\.
 However, any function that already uses the version continues to have access to it\.
+Version numbers are never re\-used for a layer name\.

 ## Including Library Dependencies in a Layer<a name="configuration-layers-path"></a>